serokell/blog-posts/TON Contest/article.md

 Because of the above, the only justification for the existence of Fift seems to be its role as a host language for Fift Assemebler.
-“But wouldn’t it be a better idea to embed the TVM Aseembler into some other language, instead of inventing a new one for this sole purpose?” – you might wonder.
+“But wouldn’t it be a better idea to embed the TVM Assembler into some other language, instead of inventing a new one for this sole purpose?” – you might wonder.
 Well, we’re glad you asked!

 ### TVM Haskell eDSL